AreejFatima/Attendant/README.md

       - Working hours consolidated over a period of 1, 3, 6 or 12 months & enable users to select time period using a button group or dropdown at the top of the widget.
    - On validation failure, admin will be shown an error
    - Below the login form, there is a link leading to punch form of employees
+   - In Admin's view update employees info table to add profile pics as well.
+Also admin should be able to see each employee’s profile page.
+Clicking on the profile picture will      navigate the admin to the respective employee's profile page.
+   - Add an illustration (could be red/green or up/down arrows) in employees' table (for admin view) showing number of hours short/exceeded for each employee on weekly/monthly        basis
 #### Rules & Validations
 - All data is stored in gists
 - Validations on forms